cfolino/bookstack_docs/virtual-machines/pages/48_manual-certificate-request-signing-and-deployment-internal-ca.md

 ## Purpose
 Generate a Certificate Signing Request (CSR) with full Distinguished Name (DN) fields for submission to an internal Certificate Authority (CA).
-Ensures certificates issued include essential identification fields (CN, O, OU) and are trusted across your environment.
+Ensures certificates issued include essential identification fields (CN, O, OU) and are trusted across the environment.

 ---